Skip to contents

 Creating Trio object

 The Trio class is designed to facilitate the storing and sharing of benchmarking datasets.
-Each Trio is structured around a single dataset but can include multiple metrics and multiple auxiliary data (such as references or gold standards).
+Each Trio is structured around a single dataset but can include multiple metrics and multiple pieces of supporting evidence (such as references or gold standards).

 Trio objects can be created using the Trio$new constructor.
 There are 3 ways to create a Trio object: